strimzi/proposals/067-kraft-jbod-support.md

   And using a dedicated volume just for a metadata is not expected to be very efficient in terms of the utilization of the dedicated disk.

 Based on the above, there will be no support for dedicated metadata log volumes.
-This should help us to safe unnecessary effort on the development and testing of this feature.
+This should help us to save unnecessary effort on the development and testing of this feature.

 However, if needed, the support for it can be added later if we see the demand for it:
 * Update the API and add a new valid value `dedicated` to the `kraftMetadata` field in the storage definition